 Outboard Motor Repair Training and Career Information

 Outboard motors are a type of small engine used to propel boats.
-Some high school vocational or community college classes may offer outboard motor repair training.
-Experienced workers may move into supervisory roles, work for manufacturers as sales representatives or open their own business.
+Some vocational schools and community colleges offer classes and certificate programs may that include instruction in outboard motor repair.
+Experienced workers may move into supervisory roles, work for manufacturers as sales representatives or open their own businesses.
+Employers generally prefer to hire candidates who have completed education in small engine repair or marine technology.

 Training for Outboard Motor Repair